malloydata/malloydata.github.io/src/documentation/patterns/moving_avg.md

 }
 ```

-## Bonus: Nested
+## Displaying Charts in Nested Queries

-Shows reuable how moving avergae queries can be added to a source and used in queries.
-Flights by destination code over time.
+In this example, we've added two queries to the `flights` source, one showing flights by month without the moving average applied, and one with the moving average applied.
+We then use these queries to show charts of flight count for each airport over time.

 ```malloy
 --! {"isRunnable": true, "isPaginationEnabled": true, "size": "large", "source": "/inline/e1.malloy", "pageSize":5000}